LowellDennis/bt/README.md

 BIOS Tool attempts to simplify HPE Server BIOS development.

 * Requires minimal setup
-    * Global settings only need to be setup once
+    * Global settings only need to be set once
         * These apply to all BIOS worktrees
     * There are only a few local settings
         * These apply only to the current BIOS worktree